-The position of Director of the Company is not remunerated, and it is incompatible with the performance of executive positions or duties in Solunion.
+The position of Director of the Company is not remunerated until 31 December 2020, under the conditions established by the General Meeting, and it is incompatible with the performance of executive positions or duties in Solunion.

 The Board of Directors shall meet at least four times a year to receive information on accounting, administration, finance, technical and statistical matters relating to the previous calendar quarter, and provided it is necessary to decide on matters under its competence.
 It shall have achieved quorum when half plus one of its members are in attendance, notwithstanding the adoption of resolutions via a written vote outside a meeting, and resolutions are adopted by an absolute majority of directors in attendance, except for matters that require a qualified majority under the Charter.